You are listening to the Sean Hannity Radio Show Podcast.

 All right.

-So if you're not on Trump moving forward and and I've I've thrown out a couple of ideas.
+So if you're not on Trump moving forward, and I've thrown out a couple of ideas, I think one you like more than another.

 I would like to see Trump's promises to America.

-For example, I read in the Hill yesterday that you are open to taking a significant role within the within an administration of Donald Trump.
+For example, I read in The Hill yesterday that you are open to taking a significant role within an administration of Donald Trump.

-Sure look I'm gonna do anything I can to work and help uh the next president states succeed particular particularly if it's Donald Trump because I can imagine because I'm not quite sure how I could work with Hillary Clinton who I think is the most corrupt person ever to be nominated for president.
+I'm not quite sure how I could work with Hillary Clinton, who I think is the most corrupt person ever to be nominated for president.

-But I I would I would gladly and sincerely as a patriot work with Donald Trump.
+But I would gladly and sincerely, as a patriot, work with Donald Trump.

-But I think he's gonna have a good team.
+But I think he's going to have a good team.

-I'm I'm hoping you'll be able to convince Rudy Giuliani uh to be the uh Department of Homeland Security.
+I'm hoping he'll be able to convince Rudy Giuliani to be the Department of Homeland Security.

-Um I think there's a a really strong bench maybe people like uh former Governor Perry of Texas who did a great job in the economy there.
+Maybe people like former Governor Perry of Texas, who did a great job in the economy there.

-I think he could play a big significant role.
+I think he could play a very significant role.

-So I I think you can imagine Trump assembly an all-star team that would begin to move the government in the right direction and move the economy in the right direction and move our our national security in the right direction.
+So I think you can imagine Trump assembling an all-star team that would begin to move the government in the right direction and move the economy in the right direction and move our national security in the right direction.

-And I think that's the kind of team he's gonna need because it's a big big big job.
+I think that's the kind of team he's going to need because it's a big, big, big job.

 Yeah.

-Let's talk a little bit about how you a respond to the predictable attacks by the Democrats.
+Let's talk a little bit about how you respond to the predictable attacks by the Democrats.

 Is it with ideas?